Ariana Grande holds benefit concert in wake of terror attacks

 Singer Robbie Williams then took to the stage to lead the audience in a rousing rendition of his Manchester tribute song, "Strong."

-Pharrell Williams praised the people of Manchester for their resilience.
+Pharrell Williams praised the people of Manchester for their courage.

 "I don't feel or smell or hear or see any fear in this building.
 All we feel here tonight is love, resilience, positivity," Williams said before he launched into his hit song, "Happy" with an assist from Miley Cyrus.